baddeo/creative-coding/hacktivity/hacktivity.md

 * Point out that we can remix other people's comics so if you're falling behind you can catch up that way.

-* I don't want to discourage people from asking questions, but some of them I can postpone to answer later.
+- [x] I don't want to discourage people from asking questions, but some of them I can postpone to answer later.
 Maybe make the rules clear at the beginning of the coding session.

 	*If you're **getting stuck** or falling behind, please tell me straight away.
 Sometimes it's just a matter of a missing semi-colon or so..*

 	*If you have an **idea** and want to know how to code it, I may not answer that immediately but note it down and we'll crack it later.*

 * Need to **show comments** in HTML and CSS and explain why they're useful.
 Make a point to use a comment at the beginning and then try to use them throughout.

+#### 11.09

+* Set the browser tabs to 125% (Editor) - 200% (Inspect) zoom